rdpoor/tachy/README.md

 |50.33|81|22.5|
 |100.7|162|45|

-So as one example, assume we are configuring `tachy` for a car with a wheelbase of 2.7 meters.
+As an example, assume we are configuring `tachy` for a car with a wheelbase of 2.7 meters.

 The sampling rate determines the highest speed we can resolve.
-If our car with its wheelbase of 2.7 meters is traveling 45 meters per second (i.e. 100 miles per hour or 162 km/hour), then 60 milliseconds will elapse between the time a bump hits the front tire and the same bump hits the rear tire.
+If our car with its wheelbase of 2.7 meters is traveling 45 meters per second (i.e. about 100 miles per hour or 162 km/hour), then the rear wheel will be in the same spot on the road that the front wheel was 60 milliseconds earlier.
+In other words, if there was a small bump in the road, our sampled signal would contain two small peaks, 60 milliseconds apart.

 In order to get good resolution, we want take at least ten samples between those two events, so our sampling interval must be 6 milliseconds or 167 samples/second.